Why is investing in the best email marketing software tool for your company important?

-Monthly Pricing: MailJet has a complex 4-tier plan which is based on numbers of emails sent, not number of subscribers.
+MailJet has a complex 4-tier pricing plan which is based on numbers of emails sent, not number of subscribers.
 The free plan offers you 6,000 free emails per month, while the core plan allows you to send out 30,000 emails per month for $10 for the Basic plan or $21 for the Premium plan.
 If you don’t send out many emails per contact, Mailjet might be a very economical solution for you.

 For companies that rely heavily on real-time contact with customers, SendinBlue is an excellent option.
-That’s because they offer quite a bit more than just email, without being an all-in-one marketing tool.
+That’s because they offer quite a bit more than just email, without being an all-in-one email marketing software tool.
 Specifically, SendinBlue gives you the option of sending text messages, chatting with customers, and inserting a chatbot into your website.
 These chatbots report back to you as necessary.
 In other words, SendinBlue is designed to meet a variety of customer communication needs.

-Actually, when comparing MailerLite, SendinBlue was the closest comparison I could find, and I was very happy with the support I got with my product questions even though I wasn’t a customer!
+Actually, when comparing MailerLite, SendinBlue was the closest comparison I could find, and I was very happy with the support I got with my product questions, even though I wasn’t a customer!

 Here’s a quick snapshot as to what SendinBlue supports from a functionality basis: